-The Certificate in Health Professional Education Program is designed for health care professionals who have been in clinical practice for a number of years and are now teaching in their specialty or want to be prepared to teach in their specialty.
-The Certificate is offered jointly by the College of Health Sciences, the UWM College of Nursing and the UWM School of Education.
+The University of Wisconsin-Milwaukee (UWM) Certificate in Health Professional Education is designed for health care professionals who have been in clinical practice for a number of years and are now teaching in their specialty or want to be prepared to teach in their specialty.
+The Certificate is offered jointly by UWM’s College of Health Sciences, College of Nursing, and School of Education.

 Why choose us?

-- The program offers high quality, individualized educational formats conducive to the busy lives of working adults.
+- The program offers high quality, individualized educational formats conducive to your busy life.

 What can I do with a Certificate in Health Professional Education?

 The UW-Milwaukee Certificate in Health Professional Education is designed to provide health professionals with additional preparation in educational principles and theory to support you in your role as educators of students, staff and clients.
 The Certificate will prepare you to work in a variety of settings, including: Hospitals, Nursing homes, Rehabilitation centers, and Academic institutions.